jamesturner-dev/cb/README.md

 - Finalize the route for the short link.
 As of now it's /cb/:cb and can be improved

-- create some homepage content.
-I think that I'll add directory for now.
+- ~~create some homepage content.
+I think that I'll add directory for now~~.

 - Fix Tags link / endpoint.
 Maybe make a new route instead of using parms on links?